Reaction kinetics in uniform supersonic flow: Kinetics

 Most species have a negligible vapour pressure at such low temperatures, and this means that they quickly condense on the sides of the apparatus.
 Essentially, the CRESU technique provides a "wall-less flow tube", which allows the kinetics of gas-phase reactions to be investigated at much lower temperatures than otherwise possible.

 Chemical kinetics experiments can then be carried out in a pump–probe fashion, using a laser to initiate the reaction (for example, by preparing one of the reagents by photolysis of a precursor), followed by observation of that same species (for example, by laser-induced fluorescence) after a known time delay.
 The fluorescence signal is captured by a photomultiplier a known distance downstream of the de Laval nozzle.
 The time delay can be varied up to the maximum corresponding to the flow time over that known distance.
 By studying how quickly the reagent species disappears in the presence of differing concentrations of a (usually stable) co-reagent species, the reaction rate constant at the low temperature of the CRESU flow can be determined.

 Reactions studied by the CRESU technique typically have no significant activation energy barrier.
-In the case of neutral–neutral reactions (i.e., not involving any charged species, ions), these type of barrier-free reactions usually involve free radical species, such as molecular oxygen (O2), the cyanide radical (CN) or the hydroxyl radical (OH).
+In the case of neutral–neutral reactions (i.e., not involving any charged species, ions), these types of barrier-free reactions usually involve free radical species, such as molecular oxygen (O2), the cyanide radical (CN) or the hydroxyl radical (OH).
 The energetic driving force for these reactions is typically an attractive long-range intermolecular potential.

 CRESU experiments have been used to show deviations from Arrhenius kinetics at low temperatures: as the temperature is reduced, the rate constant actually increases.
 They can explain why chemistry is so prevalent in the interstellar medium, where many different polyatomic species have been detected (by radio astronomy).